Stackclash/5e-vault/3. The Party/Players/Test.md

   - name: Arcane Armor
     description: Your metallurgical pursuits have led to you making armor a conduit for your magic.
 As an action, you can turn a suit of armor you are wearing into Arcane Armor, provided you have smith’s tools in hand.
   - name: Armor Model
     description: You can customize your Arcane Armor.
-When you do so, choose one of the following armor models: Guardian or Infiltrator.
+When you do so, choose one of the following armor models Guardian or Infiltrator.
   - name: Extra Attack
     description: You can attack twice, rather than once, whenever you take the Attack action on your turn.
   - name: Magical Tinkering